Refinancing Your Mortgage vs. Selling Your Home in 2026

 How to examine current rates and compare loans

 If you’re considering refinancing or selling due to financial need, the place to start is by comparing your existing mortgage rate with current ones.
-This will require some homework to understand the impact a different interest rate or new loan type will have on your finances over time.
+This will require some homework to understand the impact a different interest rate or a new loan type will have on your finances over time.
 Check out this Mortgages 101 Guide to understand loan types better.

 Every mortgage lender determines its own rates, which is why experts recommend that you get quotes from multiple lenders and brokers.
 Moreover, those rates vary within each institution depending on the loan type.